-Data on over 100 self-reported signs and symptoms, including about 50 self-reported rheumatological symptoms, were collected.
-Compared to before having the implants, significant increases were found for fatigue, exhaustion, joint swelling, joint pain, numbness of hands, frequent muscle cramps, and the combined categories of fatigue, pain, and fibromyalgia -like symptoms in primary augmentation patients, and for joint pain in revision-augmentation patients.
-These increases were not found to be related to simply getting older over time.
+In Mentor's Core Study, data on over 100 self-reported signs and symptoms, including 50 self-reported rheumatological symptoms, were collected.
+Compared to before having the implants, a significant increase was found for joint pain in the primary reconstruction patients, and no significant increases were found for any individual signs and symptoms in the revision-reconstruction patients.
+The increase in joint pain seen in the primary reconstruction patients was not found to be related to simply getting older.
 The Mentor Core Study was not designed to evaluate cause and effect associations because there is no comparison group of women without implants, and because other contributing factors, such as medications and lifestyle/exercise, were not studied.
-Therefore, it cannot be determined whether these increases were due to the implants or not, based on the Mentor Core Study.
+Therefore, it cannot be determined whether this increase was due to the implants or not, based on the Mentor Core Study.
 However, you should be aware that you may experience an increase in these symptoms after receiving breast implants.